 Contents

 Contents 2

 Introduction 3

 Subject specific guidance 4

 Resources & Other forms of Support 15

 Introduction

-OCR is offering new GCSEs in English, English Language and English Literature for first teaching in September 2010.
+OCR's GCSE s in English, English Language and English Literature entered first teaching in September 2010.

-We've taken this opportunity to improve the quality of our GCSEs for teachers and students alike.
+We have improved the quality of our GCSEs for teachers and students alike.
+We've made improvements in two key areas: updated and relevant content and a focus on developing students' personal, learning and thinking skills.

-We've made improvements in three key areas: updated and relevant content, a focus on developing students personal, learning and thinking skills, and flexible assessment, so you can choose the best learning approach for the job.
+In addition and in response to reforms announced by the Government and in response to Ofqual mandated changes to GCSEs, unitised assessment of this qualification is being replaced by linear assessment from September 2012.
+This means that candidates commencing a two year course from September 2012 will take all of their GCSE units at the end of the course in June 2014.

-We want to make the introduction of these new GCSEs as easy for you to manage as possible.
+We want to make the introduction of these new GCSEs as easy for you to manage as

+possible.
 The main changes are:

 - Controlled assessment will be introduced for most subjects - The opportunity will be taken to bring course content up to date - Examinations should provide opportunity for extended writing and more varied question types - All GCSEs will meet the requirements of the Disability Discrimination Act.
-Our approach is to provide consistency across all our GCSEs by offering the flexibility that unitised qualifications bring, allowing teaching and assessment to be either a linear or unitised fashion.
 OCR offers a range of support materials, developed following extensive research and consultation with teachers.
 We've designed them to save you time when preparing for the new specification and to support you while teaching them.
 It is important to make the point that this Teacher's Handbook plays a secondary role to the specifications themselves.
 The GCSE English, English Language and English Literature specification is the document on which assessment is based: it specifies what content and skills need to be covered.
 At all times therefore, the Teacher's Handbook should be read in conjunction with the Specification.
 If clarification on a particular point is sought, then that clarification must be found in the Specification itself.
 Subject specific guidance A Teacher's guide to written controlled assessment in GCSE English, English Language and English Literature Introduction The new specification will see the introduction of Controlled Assessment to replace course work.
 Controlled Assessment is coursework completed in a supervised environment or classroom.
 In English and English Language controlled assessment will be worth 60% of a candidate's final mark and in English Literature it will account for 25% of a candidate's final mark.
 Combinations of Study From September 2010 candidates must study either GCSE English or GCSE English Language and English Literature.
 Centres who decide that candidates will not be taking English Literature can only enter candidates for GCSE English.
 Where candidates are being dual entered the only combination that allows some overlap of Controlled Assessment is taking GCSE English Language and GCSE English Literature.
 14 - 16 year olds must study EITHER: